joemisra/dpt/README.md

 * SD card slot.
 * Has an expander header on the back for +5v, +3v3, SPI, UART, I2C, and USB connections.

-**This is primarily an internal project, you have to be comfortable with hacking firmware to get the most out of it and I can't guarantee support.
-If you are interested in supplies/boards please get in touch.**
+**This is primarily an internal project,  if you are interested in supplies/boards please get in touch.**

 ![dpt](dpt.jpg)